Learn the basics with a private lesson

 My verdict

 The GoSports GS1 is a well-designed budget paddle.
-Aimed at beginners, it offers all the attributes you'll need to start advancing your game: a large sweet spot, light weight, and lots of control.
-All of this for just $25.
+Aimed at beginners, it has all the attributes you'll need to start advancing your game: a large sweet spot, light weight, and lots of control.
+All of this for $25-30.

 Today’s best deal